 Sadler Health Center in Carlisle

-Those in Phase 1A are allowed to register online or via phone for a COVID-19 vaccine, and the patient will be contacted once vaccines are available.
+Residents are allowed to register online or via phone for a COVID-19 vaccine, and the patient will be contacted once vaccines are available.
 Due to expected high call volume, patients are urged to only contact UPMC via the phone if they are unable to register online or if they are 16 or 17 years old.

 Residents can get the vaccine only by making an appointment, and online appointments can be made a day in advance.
 Weis is providing the Moderna vaccine, and additional schedules for appointments will open on Monday, Wednesday and Friday mornings.

 - Once an appointment is scheduled, check with the individual provider to see what they need, but most will ask for a photo ID and Medicare or insurance card, if available.
 Vaccines, however, are free, regardless of insurance coverage.
 Patients will be asked to wear a face covering while getting the vaccine.